renatocaliari/contornos/docs/en/contornos.md

 The integrative decision can be performed asynchronously using the [asynchronous integrative-decision of proposal] app (en/apps#integrative-asynchronous-of-proposal-decision).

 # Extraordinary action
+Rembember that everything is allowed as long as it is not explicitly forbidden.
-Extraordinary actions are expected to occur violanting strategy, process, resources of exclusive control or agreements.
+Extraordinary actions are expected to occur **violating** strategy, process, resources of exclusive control or agreements.

-These actions meet two needs:
+**These actions meet two needs:**
 * prevent or mitigate negative impacts or address a critical opportunity.
 * shed light on limitations of the current structure.

-Condition for extraordinary actions:
+**Condition for extraordinary actions:**
 * negative impacts or critical opportunities that, in anyone's judgment, cannot wait for the adaptation of attributes from one contorno or processing one booster on the authority of another contorno.

-Rules for performing an extraordinary action:
+**Rules for performing an extraordinary action:**
 * consider the context and available information of the current structure and the risk or opportunity.
 * make the best judgment possible with what you have at your disposal.
 * perform the actions you deem appropriate.

-Rules after extraordinary action:
+**Rules after extraordinary action:**
 * reveal the extraordinary action to the guardians of the impacted contornos, through a [booster](#boosters) with [warning intent](en/apps#declare-intention).
 * create a [booster](#boosters) of [integrative decision](#types-of-boosters), proposing adaptations in contornos or agreements, if that resolves the issue when something similar comes up again.